 Task Force Workgroups

-The BioPreparedness Task Force meets when needed to discuss biopreparedness and public health concerns when new strains of influenza; measles; the Ebola virus; H1N1, etc., begin to reach epidemic and pandemic proportions.
-The Task Force will work with health and medical leaders in Washtenaw County (including Michigan Department of Community Health, University of Michigan Health System, Saint Joseph Mercy Health System, and Washtenaw County Public Health) to develop, refine and exercise a response plan at the state, local, and community levels.
+The COVID-19 Task Force meets when needed to discuss the virus and public health concerns.
+The Task Force works with health and medical leaders in Washtenaw County (including University of Michigan Health System, Saint Joseph Mercy Health System, IHA, and Washtenaw County Health Department) to develop, refine and exercise community response plan.

 The Nominating Task Force meets at least twice a year.
 Once in September to vet and nominate officers (President-Elect, Secretary and Treasurer), House of Delegate alternates and delegates; as well as propose new members of the Executive Council, if necessary.
 The Task Force will meet again to review nominations and presentation to the Executive Council in October, in order that the ballot can be voted on at the November General Session.